SalOrak/whaler.el/README.md

 - Pressing `M-p w w` launches the completion miniframe.
 Selecting any project will open `dired` in that directory and set it as your current working directory.
 - Pressing `M-p w p` does the same but it does NOT changes your current working directory.
 This is a life saver when the only thing you want to do is look for an specific file or read something from another project.
-- Pressing `M-p w f` finds files in the current working directory.
-By default uses `counsel-fzf` but you can change it as you wish.

 ##  Customization